top of page

 Police Traffic Branch

-When the school closed in 1962 due to declining enrolments, the Western Australia Police Traffic Department acquired the site a year later.
+When the school closed in 1962 due to declining enrolments, the site was acquired the following year by the Western Australia Police Force for their Traffic Department.

 Restoration

-Liaising with the Heritage Council of Western Australia to ensure all works are approved according to the heritage stipulations, the owners of the Perth Girls School have completed a range of restoration work.
+Working in consultation with the Heritage Council of Western Australia, the owners of the Perth Girls School have carried out a range of restoration works, ensuring all changes were approved and undertaken in accordance with heritage requirements.

 bottom of page